KhronosGroup/Vulkan-Hpp/README.md

   *  ```VK_STRUCTURE_TYPE_PRESENT_INFO_KHR``` is now ```vk::StructureType::ePresentInfoKHR```.
 *  Flag bits are handled like scoped enums with the addition that the _BIT suffix has also been removed.

+In some cases it might be necessary to move Vulkan-Hpp to a custom namespace.
+This can be achieved by defining VULKAN_HPP_NAMESPACE before including Vulkan-Hpp.

 # Handles
 Vulkan-Hpp declares a class for all handles to ensure full type safety and to add support for member functions on handles.
 A member function has been added to a handle class for each function which accepts the corresponding handle as first parameter.
 Instead of ```vkBindBufferMemory(device, ...)``` one can write ```device.bindBufferMemory(...)``` or ```vk::bindBufferMemory(device, ...)```.